Mama Bear Blog

 What’s so tempting about that?
 Your monthly payment can go down by $100 per month.
 But over the life of the loan, you’re paying much more.

 How will you know if your dealer is trying to steer you to a longer loan term?
 You’ll hear our least-favorite question: what would you like to pay per month?
 That’s the wrong way to start your loan process.

 When comparing your options, remember that the interest rate on the loan is the price you pay to borrow money.
 And the best loan is the one that costs the least.
 We understand that a low monthly payment is important.
 That’s why you need to shop around to find the right loan for you and your budget.

-Outside Financial can help you avoid the games, <understand your options, and <arrange the loan package that's right for you before you go to the dealership.
+Outside Financial can help you avoid the games, <understand your options, and <arrange the financing that's right for you before you go to the dealership.
 And if you didn’t get your car loan ahead of time, we can help you find a new lender to refinance your auto loan.
 It’s better Outside.

 Other Resources (from our FAQs)